Cybersecurity-LINKS/trust-service/README.md

 - Use [MongoDB Compass](https://www.mongodb.com/products/compass) to view the database content.
 Note: MongoDB Compass is a tool that can be used to interact with MongoDB databases and inspect their content.

-Create smart contract Rust bindings (mandatory the first time or if the smart contracts change)
+Create the smart contract Rust bindings (mandatory the first time or if the smart contracts change)
 ```shell
 cd abigen
 # assuming the ipr-management folder is located in the same root folder of the trust-service